hoytchang/Stock-Classifier/README.md

 ### Data

-First, run download_SP500_list.py, which will download a list of companies in the S&P 500 index, including ticker symbol, company name, and the sector it belongs in.
-The data is from datahub.io and is saved in SP500_list.csv.  <br>
+First, run `download_SP500_list.py`, which will download a list of companies in the S&P 500 index, including ticker symbol, company name, and the sector it belongs in.
+The data is from datahub.io and is saved in `SP500_list.csv`.  <br>

-Next, run get_financial_data.py, which will cycle through each company in the list, and get financial data from stockpup.com.
+Next, run `get_financial_data.py`, which will cycle through each company in the list, and get financial data from stockpup.com.
 The data is spotty: some companies are missing, and some companies have certain data entries that are missing.
-Six financial metrics are selected: ROE, ROA, PB_ratio, PE_ratio, Net_margin, Asset_turn.
-The companies with missing data are moved, and the data is saved in SP500_financial_data.csv.  <br>
+Six financial metrics are selected: ROE, ROA, PB_ratio, PE_ratio, Net_margin, Asset_turn as potential features that could be meaningful in describing the company.
+The companies with missing data are moved, and the data is saved in `SP500_financial_data.csv`.  <br>

+Eye-balling the data, we see that the PE_ratio column has data that fluctuates wildly.
+In particular, Salesforce has a PE_ratio many orders of magnitude higher than any other company.
+This is likely due to an very low denominator (earnings) and high numerator (price).
+This extreme outlier may cause problems in training the machine learning model.